interledger/interledger-website/src/_stories/announcing-our-ilp-based-financial-services-research-and-development-grants.md

   </p>
   <p>
-  We were thrilled by the response we had to this award program and are excited to support these projects as they learn, grow and build.
+  We were thrilled by the response we had to this award program and are excited to support these projects as they learn, grow and build in the Interledger ecosystem.
 It is mission critical that we expand the ILP network and activate nodes throughout the globe who will open up new opportunities to expand financial inclusion.
 I am proud that these projects demonstrate the diversity in our ecosystem and